F. A. Reynolds: Personal life

 Reynolds was married twice and had three children.
 His marriage to Frances Dean at the age of 19 lasted 31 years before ending in divorce.
 His second marriage, to Myrtle Rozelle, lasted the remainder of his life.
-He entered the workforce at the age of 19 in 1903 and died on the job July 18, 1960, at the age of 76.
+He entered the workforce at the age of 19, in 1903, and died on the job on July 18, 1960, at the age of 76.